We support our customer's to improve their customer retention rates every day.

 This metric combines different metrics that in our opinion should be measured individually, e.g. down-sales.

-What customer retention measure to use then?
+What customer retention measure should you use?

 As mentioned you need to measure Customer Retention and Revenue Retention.
 In addition, we suggest that you track the following metrics and the reasons for changes in values: